-An area designated & & for the purpose of retaining an intrinsica character, or capable of being restored to such an only intrinsical permanent improvements or human habitation as non-medianted by the Management: Protected Areas Act No. 57 of 2003.
+"An area designatedfor the purpose of retaining an intrinsically wild appearance and character, or capable of being restored to such and which is undeveloped and roadless, without permanent improvements or human habitation" as defined by the National Environmental Management: Protected Areas Act No. 57 of 2003.